 T-minus seven days and counting until Christmas, and if you’ve been following this series and working on things a little bit at a time over the past few weeks, hopefully you’re in pretty good shape for the big day!
 We’ve talked about budgeting, planning, and completing important tasks, but this week I want to bring things full-circle and focus once again on attitude to help you have a peaceful, stress-free Christmas.

-Sometimes it’s so easy to get fixated on creating a picture-perfect holiday (whether for ourselves or to impress someone else), that we can lose sight of what’s really important.
-I’ll confess that it’s happened too often in my own home, when we’re short on sleep and the schedule’s overly full, and I end up snapping at one of my kids or fussing over something insignificant.
+Sometimes it’s so easy to get fixated on creating a picture-perfect, Pinterest-worthy holiday (whether for ourselves or to impress someone else), that we can lose sight of what’s really important.
+I’ll confess that it’s happened too often in my own home, when we’re short on sleep and the schedule’s overly full, and I end up snapping at one of my kids while fussing over something insignificant.
 I get tempted to shoo them out of the kitchen when I’m baking so the cookies can look pretty for our visitors, or worrying more about having a perfectly-picked-up house than the fact that my kids want to have some Christmas fun.
 Not exactly the warm fuzzy Christmas spirit I want my kids to remember!

 Need a little more inspiration to simplify?
 Consider the baby whose birth we celebrate this season.
 Although He was perfect, his surroundings at the time of his birth could be considered not up to the standard of perfection He deserved.
 But He had all He needed–a mother’s love, special visitors, and thoughtful gifts.
 When He got a little older, He told his friend Martha (a different one!) to quit fussing with the cooking and cleaning and spend time with Him.
 Lessons to remember this holiday as we celebrate his birth with those we love!